Smithsonian/ai-catalog-binary-trait-extractor/README.md

   <img src="https://github.com/madaime2/ai-catalog-binary-trait-extractor/blob/main/assets/images/Example_Dichotomous_Key_Pedicularis.png?raw=true" alt="Example Dichotomous Key" width="700"/>
 </p>

-# Binary Trait Extractor for Pedicularis
+# Binary Trait Extractor for _Pedicularis_

 This repository documents a pipeline for extracting structured morphological traits from botanical species descriptions using large language models.
 It follows the Smithsonian AI Model Catalog format.
-Although this pipeline is designed for Pedicularis, its prompt-based approach makes it easily adaptable to other plant clades or non-plant groups with comparabale documentation.
+Although this pipeline is designed for _Pedicularis_, its prompt-based approach makes it easily adaptable to other plant clades or non-plant groups with comparabale documentation.

 ## How to Use This Repository